readyready15728/misc/dwarf-fortress-brief-checklist.md

 ## What to do when establishing a new fort

 * Just turn werebeasts off, period.
+And turn off cavern dwellers.
-* Chop down a few trees and use the cleared area for a pasture.
+* Chop down a few trees and use the cleared area for a refuse stockpile and also establish a pasture.
 * Start setting work details, including assigning all available picks.
 * Make an entrance that can permit an "airlocked" trade depot using two drawbridges, a serpentine hall of traps, an initial stockpile for everything